How to sideload apps and games on Meta Quest 2 & 3 using SideQuest

 Wondering how to sideload apps and games on Quest VR headsets?
 Not every app or game you might want to play is available on the Meta Quest store, but with SideQuest, you can easily sideload apps on Quest 2 and 3.
 Here’s how to do it.

-The Meta Quest series of headsets have been around for a while now and has managed to gather a healthy number of apps and games available through the official store.
-What about apps and games that are not on the store, particularly those created by small, independent developers?
+The Meta Quest series of headsets has been around for a while now and gathered a healthy number of apps and games available through the official store.
+But, what about apps and games not on the store, particularly those created by small, independent developers?

 The answer involves using an app called SideQuest.
 Previously, the process of installing this was fairly involved, but a new update has simplified the process step considerably.